Maikel Garcia Preview, Player Props: Royals vs. Mariners

-Maikel Garcia -- 0-for-3 with an RBI in his last game -- will be in action for the Kansas City Royals against the Seattle Mariners, with Bryce Miller on the mound, on August 25 at 10:10 PM ET.
+On Saturday, Maikel Garcia (batting .222 in his past 10 games) and the Kansas City Royals play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Athletics.
+In his last game he had a hitless showing (0-for-5) against the Mariners.

 Maikel Garcia Game Info & Props vs. the Mariners